 What does it mean to be human?
 How did we get to be the way we are?
 What will become of humans in the future?
 Students and faculty in the School of Anthropology at The University of Arizona try to answer these questions - and many more - about our species.

-The School of Anthropology enjoys a long tradition of academic excellence, and today is ranked fifth in the United States.
+The School of Anthropology enjoys a long tradition of academic excellence, and today is ranked one of the top five programs in the United States.
 Well respected by researchers throughout the world, it is home to a diverse community of anthropologists who study all aspects of human life, from our hominid origins millions of years ago to the vast diversity of populations living in the world today.

 Our anthropologists ask questions about all components of the human experience, and seek to describe and interpret human behavior and culture, language, biology, and the environment at many levels of organization - from molecules to ecosystems.